Class 11 Computer Science Notes

 🔧 Python Functions

 Functions allow you to write reusable, organised blocks of code.
-This note covers defining functions with def, calling functions, the return statement, types of arguments (positional, keyword, default, variable-length *args), local vs global scope of variables, the global keyword, and recursion — with classic examples like factorial, Fibonacci series, and tower of Hanoi.
-Functions are a very high-weightage topic in both theory and practical exams.
+This note covers defining functions with def, calling functions, the return statement, types of arguments (positional, keyword, default, *args), local vs global scope, the global keyword, and recursion — with classic examples like factorial, Fibonacci series, and tower of Hanoi.
+Functions carry very high weightage in both theory and practical exams.

 Read Notes →